 Photo Andrew from Sydney

-Cables Wake Park is one of the world's premier wakeboarding facilities.
+One of the world’s premier wakeboarding facilities.
 Kneeboard, ski or wakeboard.
-Anyone can do it - beginners and professionals alike.
-All basic equipment and tuition is included.
+Anyone can do it – beginners and professionals alike.
+All basic equipment and tuition are included.
 Located at Panthers.
-Tel: (02) 4722 2537 www.cableswakepark.com.au
+Ph 02 4722 2537 www.cableswakepark.com.au

 From Sydney just follow the signs along the M4 Motorway from Strathfield.
 The M7 links the M5 from the South and the M2 and M7 from the North to the M4.
 From the West take the Great Western Highway or follow The Northern Road from Windsor and Richmond or Campbelltown and Camden.
 If you would prefer to leave the car at home, take the train – Penrith is regularly serviced by Cityrail’s Western and Blue Mountains Lines.